iamjameswalters/iamjameswalters.github.io/content/weeknotes-8-31-24.md

 #### New Headphones 🎧️

-As a remote worker, I've been trying to sort out my set up.
+As a remote worker, I've been trying to sort out my setup.
 If my wife is working, I have a noisy kid around.
 If she's not, I may still have a noisy kid around.
 If I leave to go to a coffee shop, I need to get in the zone with some good headphones.

 I tried to solve this a while back with some Raycon Work earbuds, which include active noise cancelling and advertise an 8 hour battery life (times three, with recharging from the battery in the earbuds' case).
 But after a warranty claim on the first set, the second set still falls far short of that claim: the left earbud lasts maybe 20 minutes, and the right maybe two hours.

 I still use them for listening to audiobooks as I drift off the sleep, they're great for that.
 But I've had them die on me in the middle of way too many video calls to trust them for work.

+> Looking at their website as I write this, it looks like Raycon has upgraded all their models, and the "Work" earbuds I have don't seem to be around anymore.
+So if you buy something new, your mileage may vary.

 I had a great set of Bose active noise cancelling headphones back in the day, and that was what I was originally shopping for before I ran onto the more affordable Raycons.
 Bose has their own noise cancelling earbuds, and I imagine they're better than the Raycons, but they only claim a 6 hour battery life.
 Even if that is correct, that's not going to quite get me through a work day.
 But come on&mdash;how much can we really expect from a lithium battery small enough to fit in your ear?

-So I notice that Costco had a sale going on the full-sized QuietComfort headphones, and I sprang for them.
+I noticed that Costco had a sale going on the full-sized QuietComfort headphones, and I sprang for them.

 I didn't enjoy the fact that there was no manual or quickstart guide included (though of course there was a booklet containing legal warnings etc. in every conceivable language).
 I had to google around and find the manual, which I've tucked away.
 What they really want you to do is use their app to set it up. 🙄️